mrhenrike/PrinterXPL-Forge/README.md

 ###### Example usage:

 ```
+# Automatic language detection (recommended)
+$ python3 src/main.py laserjet.lan auto

+# Manual language specification
-$ ./voidprint.py laserjet.lan ps
+$ python3 src/main.py laserjet.lan ps
-$ ./voidprint.py /dev/usb/lp0 pjl
+$ python3 src/main.py /dev/usb/lp0 pjl
 ```

 ###### Positional Arguments:

-PRET requires a valid target and a printer language as arguments.
+PrinterReaper requires a valid target and a printer language as arguments.
 The target can either be the IP address/hostname of a network printer (with port 9100/tcp open) or a device like `/dev/usb/lp0` for a local USB printer.
-To quickly discover all network printers in your subnet using SNMP broadcast, simply run PRET without arguments:
+To quickly discover all network printers in your subnet using SNMP broadcast, simply run PrinterReaper without arguments:

 ```
 ./voidprint.py